 This is a senior capstone seminar for students studying sports management.
 The main goal of this course is to provide students with opportunities to analyze external and internal environments faced by sports organizations, identify strategic problems and decisions faced by managers of a variety of sports organizations, and learn how to formulate and implement strategies in these organizations.
-Prerequisite: BSAD 315 and 371.
+Core outcomes met: IL, GA, V. Prerequisite: BSAD 315 and 371.